 Spring was in the Buffalo air, a time for hitting the clubs and partying outdoors was here.
 There were a lot of party animals at Canisius, many of them avid concert goers who relied on the Bar Exam to tell them which bands were the brightest stars in Buffalo’s night-time taverns.
 And of course, other college folk liked to check out the Bar Exam to get a bead on the local talent.

-With our name mentioned here, we were sure to receive a lot of exposure from that one article.
-That really helped bring people in the door at this May 5th show at McVans, opening for Kent Weber’s “Aunt Helen”, a local favorite.
+The band got plenty of exposure from that one article.
+That really helped bring people in the door for tonight’s May 5th show at McVans, with Parousia opening for Kent Weber’s “Aunt Helen”, a local favorite.
 Aunt Helen brought in lots of fans, and we all enjoyed playing to a full house on a Saturday at our favorite dive.

 Other notable local bands mentioned in “the Bar Exam” are Talas*, Cock Robin*, Cheeks, Shakin’ Smith, Ian Quail* and Sky (featuring guitarist Ken Wilczak who later went on to form “Fat Brat”).